A New Geometric Morita Invariant for Higher Rank Graph $C^*$-algebras: Introduction

+The structure of the paper is as follows.
+In Section \ref{sec: preliminaries} we recall pertinent definitions and theorems about $k$-graphs and their $C^*$-algebras.
+In particular, we state Theorem \ref{KGs}, which is due to Hazlewood et al.~in \cite{Hazlewood} and explains how to view $k$-graphs as $k$-colored directed graphs that satisfy certain additional conditions.
+We also review relevant definitions and theorems about Kumjian-Pask algebras.
 In Section \ref{sec: limar-split} we define the LiMaR-split of a source-free, row-finite $k$-graph and prove that, under the mild assumption of sink-free, the resulting graph is indeed a $k$-graph (Theorem \ref{thm:kgraph}).
 Here we rely heavily on the perspective of $k$-graphs as $k$-colored graphs that satisfy Theorem \ref{KGs}.
 The goal of the final section, Section \ref{sec: ME}, is to investigate the relationship between $C^*(\Lambda)$ and $C^*(\Gamma)$ as well as the relationship between the Kumjian-Pask algebra over $\Lambda$ and the Kumjian-Pask algebra over $\Gamma$, where $\Gamma$ is the LiMaR-split of $\Lambda$.
-Begrudgingly, we introduce a pairing condition because it guarantees that all copies of an edge in $\Lambda$ have the same source in $\Gamma$.
-We proceed to prove a few technical lemmas which hold in the $C^*$-algebra setting as well as the Kumjian-Pask algebra setting.
-Ultimately, we establish that $C^*(\Lambda)$ is $*$-isomorphic to a corner of $C^*(\Gamma)$, and that $*$-isomorphism sends the diagonal to a corner of the diagonal and intertwines the canonical gauge actions of the $k$-torus on the $C^*$-algebras (Theorem \ref{thm: isomorphism}).
-Morita equivalence of $C^*(\Lambda)$ and $C^*(\Gamma)$ follows easily in Corollary \ref{ME}.
-Along the way, we prove Propositions \ref{thm: algebraic-psi} and \ref{thm: diagonal-preserving}, which assert that there exists a diagonal-preserving $*$-homomorphism from the Kumjian-Pask algebra of $\Lambda$ over $\mathbb{C}$ to the Kumjian-Pask algebra of $\Gamma$ over $\mathbb{C}$.
+We proceed to prove a few technical lemmas which hold in the Kumjian-Pask algebra setting as well as the $C^*$-algebra setting, although we only state the results for Kumjian-Pask algebras.
+These technical lemmas are used to prove our main results, Theorem~\ref{thm-KPA-new} in the algebraic setting and Corollary~\ref{cor:stb} in the $C^*$-algebraic setting.